UMD: A Globally Connected University

 Your study abroad journey starts here.

 Study Abroad 101 is an introductory session designed to meet your needs right at the beginning of the study abroad process.
 You will get an overview of the types of study abroad programs and become familiar with EA’s search tools and resources to help you successfully plan a study abroad journey that works for your personal academic plan and budget.
-You can access Study Abroad 101 in two ways:

 - Fill out your Study Abroad Compass Worksheet to inventory and prioritize your goals and needs and guide your program search.